 A smaller update to iOS 12.1.3 has also happened, bringing new emoji and a Group FaceTime mode to the OS.
 And since then it has received iOS 12.2, bringing with it new Animoji and a tweaked Control Center design.

 In terms of what iOS 11 did (and can still be found in iOS 12), 3D Touch is the biggest winner with the new changes, thanks to there being, well, just more that you can do with it.

 Many more third-party apps have begun to offer extensions, with options activated by pressing harder either on the app icon itself or within the app.
 It's not an intuitive motion to push in harder initially, so if you want to get the the real benefits you have to constantly remind yourself of this feature's existence.

 But in the all-new Control Center – the pane you drag up from the bottom of the screen – a longer press on any of the widgets offers genuinely useful extras, from the torch having more levels of brightness to the music app becoming fully functional.

 There are bugs in the system though, and these hang around clearly unoptimized third-party apps.
 We experienced a number of unresponsive titles, or found keyboards being either too low, or covering the text box you're trying to type into.

-This isn’t alien for a new release of iOS – often when a new version of Apple’s mobile software is released we’ll see issues appearing with some apps – but with iOS 11 having spent so long in beta made this was a little unexpected.
+This isn’t alien for a new release of iOS – often when a new version of Apple's mobile software is released we see issues appearing with some apps – but with iOS 11 having spent so long in beta mode it was a little unexpected.